-The following overarching recording and reporting requirements are required:
+The following overarching recording and reporting requirements are required25:

-- The holder of the authorisation / EPC must keep all records relating to monitoring and auditing on site and make it available for inspection to any relevant and competent authority in respect of this development. - In compliance with condition 25 of the EA, these compliance records must be submitted to the Director: Compliance monitoring at the DFFE.
+- The holder of the authorisation must keep all records relating to monitoring and auditing on site and make it available for inspection to any relevant and competent authority in respect of this development. - These compliance records must be submitted to the Director: Compliance monitoring at the DFFE.